bartificer/programming-by-stealth/docs/pbs51.md

 Now let’s really shake things up with Brian’s Brain.

-Brian’s Brain doesn’t have live and dead cells, instead, each cell is imagined to be a neurone in Brian’s Brain, so it’s in on of three states:
+Brian’s Brain doesn’t have live and dead cells.
+Instead, each cell is imagined to be a neuron in Brian’s Brain, in one of three states:

 1. Ready to Fire
 2. Firing
 3. Recharging

-Given those three states the following rules apply:
+Given those three states, the following rules apply:

-1. All cells cycle from ready, to firing, to recharging and back to ready, no other transitions are possible
+1. All cells cycle from ready to firing to recharging and back to ready.
+No other transitions are possible
 2. A cell only fires when exactly two of its neighbours are firing
-3. When a cell fires it stays in that state for exactly one step
+3. When a cell fires, it stays in that state for exactly one step
-4. When a cell is re-charging it also stays in that state for exactly one step
+4. When a cell is recharging, it also stays in that state for exactly one step

 So let’s translate that into code.
 First, the set of states: